-In Year 5 they can apply to be Eco-buddies who take on extra eco jobs.
+In Year 5, children can apply to become Eco-buddies who take on extra eco jobs.
 Children across the year groups are part of the Eco-council who help to develop and monitor the action plan for the year.

 We are extremely lucky at Corsham Primary to have wonderful outside areas.
 At Pound Pill the children can enjoy the company of Pickles and Percy our pigs as well as countless chickens.

 At Broadwood, gardening club members enjoy growing fruit and vegetables and cooking with them as well as creating willow fencing.

 We are always busy with our Eco projects at Corsham Primary, here are some of our ongoing projects:

 Once a year, the whole school takes part in Eco Week.
 Different year groups cover different topics such as litter and school grounds or water and energy.
 This year we have invited a visitor from Water Aid to inspire and get us talking about this issue.

 We eat healthy tuck (fruit or plain biscuits).
 We cook healthy meals using food grown in the school grounds and have healthy free school meals in Foundation Stage and Key Stage 1.
 We promote knowledge of how food is grown and produced.

 We are very conscious of the environment and try to walk to school as much as possible.
 Parking is restricted, and we promote the use of bikes and scooters (stands are provided).